elvinlimpin/c11-chatgpt/README.md

     "type": "module"
 }
 ```
+This allows you to use the import syntax present on the following section.

 ### Using the import
 Import the openai package using the following lines on a js file.